rfuzzo/MWSE/docs/source/types/tes3light.md

 ### `isOffByDefault`
 <div class="search_terms" style="display: none">isoffbydefault, offbydefault</div>

-Access to the light's flags, determining if the light won't be active initially.
+If true the light won't be active initially, and will only be lit when held by an actor.

 **Returns**: